orangevalley/gtm_e-commerce/README.md

 [Google Tag Manager support website](https://developers.google.com/tag-manager/quickstart)

 # Version History
+- 1.2.1 (April 30 - 2014): Updated the transaction price/tax/shipping values to numbers instead of strings.
+Second to that changed the comments to English and added reference to the supported currency codes.

+- 1.2 (Januari 17 - 2014): Updated the transaction price/tax/shipping values to numbers instead of strings

 - 1.1 (November 22 - 2013): Check if Data Layer exists and only build a (new) Data Layer if necessary

 - 1 (October 1 - 2012): Initial release of standardised Google Tag Manager E-Commerce code